 Copyright at Columbia

-The Copyright Advisory Office supports Columbia faculty and students in understanding copyright and how it relates to their work, course materials, and scholarly communications.
-Copyright, Fair Use, and Licensing are some of the areas that intersect with the daily functioning of academic research institutions.
-They are outlined in the the Copyright Basics tab of this site.
+Copyright Advisory Services supports Columbia faculty and students in understanding copyright and how it relates to their work, course materials, and scholarly communications.
+See Copyright Basics for a primer.

-University faculty faces multiple copyright related issues when engaging in academic work.
-Whether carrying out research, publishing academic work or seeking to share scholarly work with other colleagues or with the public, copyright, particularly, in in this digital era, has become increasingly complex.
-The Faculty tab of this site addresses three areas of activity: Protecting Scholarly Legacy, Sharing Scholarly Work and Enabling and Developing Teaching Tools.
+University faculty face multiple copyright related issues when engaging in academic work.
+Whether carrying out research, publishing academic work or seeking to share scholarly work with, students, other colleagues or with the public, copyright, particularly, in in this digital era, has become increasingly complex.
+See Faculty for more information.

-As a student, whether graduate or undergraduate, your University program may have provided you with some guidance on the reproduction and distribution of existing materials.
-Copyright law plays a big part in how you can use and re-use materials in preparation of your scholarly work undertaken to complete your course of study while you are a student at the University.
-Under the Student tab, you will find information about managing existing copyright protected materials during the course of your research and study and how to manage your own rights as you begin publishing your work.
+As a student, your university program may have provided you with some guidance on the reproduction and distribution of existing materials.
+Copyright law plays a big part in how you can use, distribute and re-use materials your scholarly work.
+See Students for more information.

 Permission to use the content on this site

 Except where stated otherwise, the content on this site is licensed under a Creative Commons Attribution Non-Commercial 4.0 License.When making use of the content on these pages under the terms of the CC license, please include this form of attribution: "Used under a CC BY/NC license from Copyright Advisory Services of Columbia University."
 If your needs are outside the scope of this license, please consider fair use or ask us for permission.